phelixnmc/nmcontrol/README.md

 Namecoin config folder OS X: `~/Library/Application Support/Namecoin`

 ### Running from source: Linux / Mac OS X
+Unfortunately we currently need to be started privileged with sudo so that we can open the local DNS port.
 ```
     # install pip on Linux
     sudo apt-get install python-pip